hcp-uw/algo-visualizer/README.md

 cd server
 ```

-2. Install necessary packages (Repeat for new new package isntalled)
+2. Install necessary packages

 ```cmd
 npm install
 ```
+Do `npm install <package_name>` if you want to install more specific packages in the future.
+Same for front-end.

 3. Compile Typescript (Repeat for every new changes)